tomhenne/Jerusalem/README.md

 java -Xmx22000m -jar Jerusalem.jar rebuild <source-filepah>|-
 ```

-22 GB of heap space are required to build the planet as of 05/2022.
+28 GB of heap space are required to build the planet as of 03/2024.
 Since the planet file is getting bigger and bigger, more will be required with later planet versions.
+On a Macbook Pro M3 Pro the planet rebuild currently takes about 2 days.
 Current planet osm statistics can be found here: https://wiki.openstreetmap.org/wiki/Stats

 ### Clean